lmgarvey/scrivener-custom-themes/README.md

 Fair word of warning, this is a work in progress, and there are some things I've yet to figure out.
 Those will be labeled [TK], so I can search for them as I come across new information.

+For your reference in this repo:
+- testing.scrtheme is an eye-straining theme, intended to show off where certain colors land from the palette file.
+It contains the following four files:
+- testing.pal is the palette file
+- testing.prefs is the preferences file
+- testing.qss is for the appearance of GUI elements (things you can interact with)
+- testing.xml defines the previous three, so Scrivener knows what things to use when showing off your theme

 Easiest way to customize your layout:
 - `File -> Options -> Appearance`, go nuts!
 There are some things that cannot be modified like this, though - the main bar, that small left edge of the binder where the dropdown arrows are, that sort of thing.